PaperMC/PaperDocs/source/server/configuration.rst

 unsupported-settings
 ~~~~~~~~
-* allow-tnt-duplication
+* allow-piston-duplication
         - **default**: false
-        - **description**: If set to true, will allow TNT dupers to function.
+        - **description**: If set to true, will allow duplication of TNT,
-        For more information, see https://github.com/PaperMC/Paper/pull/3565
+        carpets and rails.
+Introduced in build #371

 World Settings
 ==============